aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 Note that there exists a `{{ "{{" }} content }}` parameter in the html.

-This is a Liquid templating parameter that Jekyll uses to plug in the html content of a processed markdown page into the layout html file at the location of tag.
+This is a Liquid templating tag that Jekyll uses to plug in the html content of a processed markdown page into the layout html file at the location of tag.

 In fact anywhere Jekyll sees Liquid template parameters, even in markdown page content or html code snippets inside a markdown page, it will try to substitute the transformed content of another markdown page inside.

-> Aside: If you want to literally include Liquid tags in your published content, you need to escape the Liquid tag.
+> Aside: If you want to literally include Liquid tags in your published content to be displayed as is in a page, you need to escape the Liquid tag.
 Otherwise Jekyll will substitute transformed content of another page into the tag, instead of just allowing the `{{ "{{" }} content }}` text to be displayed as is.
 The way I was able to display the `{{ "{{" }} content }}` parameter right here in the markdown text of this blog post, was to escape it.
 Refer to this StackOverflow post to see how to escape Liquid template parameters in your Github pages: [How to escape liquid template tags](https://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags)

 ## Plugging repository setting values into the default site layout

-The layout file also contains Liquid tags that such as `{{ "{{" }}site.<REPO_SETTING_PARAM> }}` that github pages uses to add the buttons and content to our layout.
+The layout file also contains Liquid tags in the format of `{{ "{{" }}site.<REPO_SETTING_PARAM> }}` that github pages uses to add buttons and other content to the layout file.

-The <REPO_SETTING_PARAM> value can be any default setting such the default repository name which will replace the  `{{ "{{" }}site.name }}` setting.
+The <REPO_SETTING_PARAM> parameter in the tag can be the name of any default setting for the repository.
+When Jekyll processes the files, it will substitute the value of that setting for the name of the setting in the tag.

+For example the  `{{ "{{" }}site.name }}` setting uses the default repository name `aregsarblog` for the `site.name` parameter.

-The default setting value can be overridden by adding a _config.yml file to the root of the repositiry that can contain name value pairs.
+The default setting value can be overridden by adding a _config.yml file to the root of the repositiry that can contain name value pairs for the settings to override.

-So for instance if we have a `name` setting name in the _config.yml file, it's value will override the defualt repository name setting and this value will be plugged into the Liquid tag.
+So for instance if we have a `name=aregsar` setting name in the _config.yml file, the value `aregsar` will override the defualt repository name `aregsarblog` in `{{ "{{" }}site.name }}`.

 ## Conclusion